Breast Cancer Misdiagnosis

 A medical malpractice case may provide answers to questions that the physician or hospital have been unwilling to provide, as well as provide for compensation for the misdiagnosis of cancer and all injuries that were caused by the misdiagnosis.

-Joseph Lyon is a highly-rated, experienced, and passionate Cincinnati medical malpractice attorney handling breast cancer misdiagnosis cases.
+Joseph Lyon is a highly-rated, experienced, and passionate Cincinnati medical malpractice attorney handling hospital negligence and breast cancer misdiagnosis cases.
 For a free and confidential consultation call 800.
 513. 2403 or complete the intake form.
 You will speak with Mr. Lyon directly.

 Example of Past Case